tunneled/tunneled/README.md

 # Tunneled

 Tunneled is an application to assist in viewing webhook deliveries.
-It provides the pieces of an HTTP request in your terminal, as then come in, broken up by colors.
+It provides the pieces of an HTTP request in your terminal, as they come in, broken up by colors.

 It's meant to be used in conjunction with a reverse SSH tunnel like: